-All new starters will attend an induction with the HR Department which specifically highlights our commitment to the prevention of modern slavery.
+All new starters attend an induction with the HR Department which specifically highlights our commitment to the prevention of modern slavery.
 Employees are expected to familiarise themselves with the Policy annually following the publication of our annual statement.
 This Policy is accessible both on our website and within our Employee Handbook which will be added to the new Intranet (The Hub) during 2022.

 All employees are actively encouraged to be vigilant when it comes to identifying the risk of modern slavery.
 Any concerns are referred to the Executive Team, even if they are unsure about whether a particular act, or any treatment of workers or their working conditions, might constitute slavery.